 My kids love reading fables, and I love reading fables to them.
 They have wonderful morals, lead to great discussion, and can be enjoyed by children of all ages.
 There are some that contradict Islamic principles so we avoid these, but overall fables are a great way to discuss morals and values.

-As our Language Arts program for this homeschool year has not yet arrived, I have been improvising lessons.
+As our Brave Writer curriculum for this homeschool year has not yet arrived, I have been improvising lessons.
 This gives us a chance to ease into our homeschool year.

 I began reading some fables to my children, beginning with some shorter ones and then eventually some longer ones.
 At the end of each one, I explained the moral lesson behind it.
 After doing this a couple of times, I let my children discuss what they thought the moral of the fable was, including my four year old who was just as involved as everyone else.
 We had a great discussion and got the creative juices flowing.

 We then had a look in the famous book, ‘Aesops Fables’ ( a few are not appropriate so do pre-read them), and I told my children to pay particular attention to the style, format, title and length, of the fable.

 I then instructed my children that it was time to write their own fable, and I would help them when needed.
 To give them a starting point, I told them to first think of the main moral value they intended their fable to tell, and to keep that in mind whilst writing.
 So out came the lined paper pads, and they began to scribble away.